DoNOF/DoNOF-Documentation/docs/NOF-MP2.rst

     $NOFINP OIMP2=T IPNOF=7 Ista=1 /

-Note that static PNOF7 (PNOF7s) is required to carry out NOF-MP2 calculations.
+Note that static PNOF7 (PNOF7s) is the best option to carry out NOF-MP2 calculations.
 The latter is specified by the Ista=1 keyword in the input file.
+Nevertheless, you can use PNOF7 or other functional to generate the reference orbitals.

 Current NOFs based on electron pairing take into account most of the non-dynamical effects, and also an important part of the dynamical